cfengine/documentation/reference/design-center/sketch.markdown

 All items in api.bundlename:

-* any element that takes input (exluding e.g. runenv and metadata) must have `type` either `string` or `list` (support for more types will be added in the future)
+* any element that takes input (excluding e.g. runenv and metadata) must have `type` either `string` or `list` (support for more types will be added in the future)
 * `validation` must be a validation that has been defined in the API (living